Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: One-loop determinants

 where we recall $\chi$ is the Euler number of the spindle \eqref{eq: Euler_number}, $\gamma_{\mathcal{G}}$ is defined in \eqref{eq: gamma_g} and we also introduced the following notation, in order to facilitate comparison with \cite{Inglese:2023wky, Inglese:2023tyc},

 Finally, we note that due to Euler's reflection formula: $\Gamma(z)\Gamma(1-z)= \pi/ \sin(\pi z)\,,$ for $z \notin \mathbb{Z}$, we can substitute

 and obtain the result of 1-loop partition function as

-We now provide a careful comparison with the notation of Inglese, Martelli, and Pittelli (IMP) \cite{Inglese:2023tyc} in order to demonstrate that our results are indeed equivalent.
-The dictionary between our notation and theirs is
+We now provide a careful comparison with the notation of Inglese, Martelli, and Pittelli (IMP) \cite{Inglese:2023tyc} in order to demonstrate that our results are consistent.
+The dictionary between our notation and theirs is\footnote{Note that the $k_0$ that appears in \cite{Pittelli:2024ugf} (denoted here as $k_0^{\text{(IMP)}}$) is different from the normalisation $k_0$ that we introduce in \eqref{KSchi}.
+As we use axial coordinates on the spindle with different periodicities, the map is $k_0 = (\Delta z/2\pi) k_0^{(\text{IMP})}$.}

 where the $\mathfrak{m}_{1,2}$ pick up additional signs in order to account for the conventions of the signs of the R-symmetry and gauge fields is opposite of ours and hence the fluxes through $\mathbb{\Sigma}$ in \cite{Inglese:2023tyc} take the opposite sign.\footnote{See equations (2.38) and (3.1) of \cite{Inglese:2023tyc}, note that $\mathfrak{m} = - \mathfrak{m}^{(\text{IMP})}$.} Upon application of this dictionary, we find